aarsilv/ezmongo/README.md

 This module is not yet fully covered by tests.
 Particularly the various constructor options.
 While uses in production also help tease out errors, expanded test coverage is a goal.

-Version 0.0.5 has been tested and works with node version 0.10.31, but does not work with 0.8.x because it uses a newer mongodb module.
-Version 0.0.4 uses older mongodb module and has been tested on 0.8.28.
+Version 0.0.6 has been tested and works with node version 0.12.4 and MongoDB 3.0.3.
+If you use older versions you may need an older version of ezmongo.

 Projects using EzMongo
 ============
-EzMongo is used for projects by the [Video Blocks](http://videoblocks.com) team.
-Unlimited downloads stock video, after effects templates, and more for one flat price.

 EzMongo was originally created for Node Knockout 2011 winner for Most Fun, [Doodle Or Die](http://doodleordie.com) and is still used today.
 Millions of hilarious doodles have been saved and accessed using EzMongo.
+EzMongo is also used for projects by the [Video Blocks](http://videoblocks.com) team.
+Unlimited downloads stock video, after effects templates, and more for one flat price.